tedserbinski/www-jekyll/_posts/2013-05-02-disrupting-venture-capital.markdown

 With less than 100 *active* venture capital funds in the US, the landscape is changing quickly.

-> “I would say the next 10 years look phenomenal for venture capital.
+> &ldquo;I would say the next 10 years look phenomenal for venture capital.
 But the market expects more than money these days.
-I think that is a major shift in our industry.”
+I think that is a major shift in our industry.&rdquo;
-> — [Mark Suster, General Partner at GRP Partners and 2x Entrepreneur][5]
+> <cite>[Mark Suster, General Partner at GRP Partners and 2x Entrepreneur][5]</cite>

 Mark does a great job of giving [his perspective on the disruption in venture capital in this video][6].

 > Forward-thinking VCs are using their operational experience in creative ways and raising their public profiles through blogs and social media, he said.
 Their greater public personae and more active portfolio company participation helps to differentiate them in a consolidating industry, Mark noted.
 The result is a shift in how deals are sourced and a crumbling of the old-boy networks that once led top portfolio companies to a small group of established firms.

 Well said.

 Leaders in this emerging world include [Andreessen Horowitz][7], [First Round Capital][8], [Google Ventures][9], and [True Ventures][10].